bloominstituteoftechnology/Algorithms/making_change/README.md

 You'll find that without implementing performance optimizations into your solution, your solution will likely hang on the large input test.

-To run the tests separately, run `python test_making_change.py -k small` in order to run jsut the small input test.
+To run the tests separately, run `python test_making_change.py -k small` in order to run just the small input test.
 Run `python test_making_change.py -k large` to execute just the large input test.
 If you want to run both tests, just run `python test_making_change.py`.

 You can also test your implementation manually by executing `python making_change.py [amount]`